 Child Support payments are legally enforceable through court-orders.
 The parent who does not have custody is usually obligated to help pay for the expenses of raising a child, such as food, clothing, housing, and medical care.
-If you believe that the parent of your child is using these payments for other purposes, you should call a Child Support lawyer in Hudson County New Jersey.
+If you believe that the parent of your child is using these payments for other purposes, you should call a Child Support lawyer in Sparta New Jersey.

-Hudson County Child Support Attorneys
+Sparta Child Support Attorneys

 Child support lawyers regularly work as a mediator between former spouses, and can work with the judge to help the parties come to a mutually-acceptable agreement.
 The court will usually ask to see a financial report from each parent before authorizing Child Support.

 Child Support Attorneys in Sparta who need to go to court often go there because Child Support payments have halted.
 In these situations, the attorney will attempt to have the judge order the payments to proceed.